soos-io/kb-docs/SCA/Bitbucket.md

 ## Prerequisites

 - You need to have a [SOOS account.](https://app.soos.io/register)
-- You need to have a https://bitbucket.org account and repository setup.
+- You need to have a https://bitbucket.org account and repository setup or a private instance of Bitbucket server
--

 ## Steps

 ### **Repo Setup**